Mick2nd/Katex-Input-Helper/README.md

 Fixed the following problems:

+- *Custom Equations* dialog inserted formula twice on click.
 - Certain insertions did select the insertion afterwards.
 This is fixed now and enables easy successive insertions.
 - The sort functionality of the *Custom Equations* dialog did not work properly.
 One can click on the *Title* head to sort formulae.
+- Some dialog windows were modal ones instead of non-modal.
+This prevented the selection of text in the editor during display of the dialog.
+- The restore of window size and position was not reliable.

 ### 1.0.2